cghercoias/LPD8806_PI/README.md

 Then set the second parameter of LEDStrip to True to enable py-spidev

-Assuming your Raspberry Pi has a connection to the internet, run the following.

     git clone https://github.com/adammhaile/RPi-LPD8806.git
     cd RPi-LPD8806
 	python setup.py install